Zounds: History

 In 2007 Zounds reformed.
 Steve Lake recruited Paul O'Donnell (bass) and Paul Gilbert (drums) from The Evil Presleys, a "primal rock n roll" band that they were in together (with guitarist Andy Parker).
 The reformed Zounds then played sporadic gigs over the next two years including "The Feeding of the 5000" at Shepherd's Bush Empire in London and the Carling Academy, Birmingham (both with guitarist Dominic Dominion).

 In 2010 the band began playing more extensively across the UK and Europe, completing two short European tours.
 The first was for a week in April (the Netherlands and Belgium) and the second was from 17 September to 3 October mainly in Germany, plus gigs in the Netherlands, Poland and Italy.

 In 2011, they completed a new album, The Redemption of Zounds, which was available for download from 10 July, on CD from 26 July on Overground Records and on vinyl in the US on Brokenrekids from September that year.

+The band split up again in 2025, playing their final show headlining Means To An End festival at the 1 in 12 Club in Bradford on October 18th 2025.
+Steve Lake had officially labelled it "the last time I perform with Zounds" earlier in the year.